1 John 3.1.

 And so on.
 But today’s bit is gonna zero in on that bit about society not understanding us Christians.

-The word I translate “society” is
+The word from 1 John I translate “society” is

-1 John 3.1 KWL - Look at the kind of love the Father gives us: We can be called God’s children!
-And we are!
+1 John 3.1 KWL - Look at the kind of love the Father gives us:

-- This is why society doesn’t understand us: It doesn’t understand God.
+- This is why society doesn’t understand us:

 Having God in the family.

-Y’may not be aware of this: In the first century, when John wrote his letter,
+You may not be aware of this: In the first century, when John wrote his letter,

 Today we’d consider such claims to be ridiculous.
 But not all of us.
 Some Hindu sects believe people can achieve godhood; you can have gods in the family.
 And of course

 Thing is, if ancient Greco-Roman pagans wanted people to believe they had gods in the family, they needed proof.
 So what they pointed to was their achievements.
-The Caesars were rich and powerful; isn’t that a sign of divine favor from their great-great-granddaddy Zeus?
+The Cæsars were rich and powerful; isn’t that a sign of divine favor from their great-great-granddaddy Zeus?
 Isn’t it a sign the goddess Fortuna is smiling on them?
 And yeah, people assume Fortuna is the god of luck—namely dumb luck—but that’s not what the Romans believed.
 Fortuna only blessed people of good and noble character.
 If you had good luck, it was only because you merited it.

 Yep, it all comes down to good karma.
 You were prosperous because you were worthy.
 Social Darwinism teaches much the same thing: Work smarter and harder, and the universe will reward you with wealth.